-Hi ya’ll.
+Hi, ya all.
 Are you getting ready for Ursa?
 The winter blizzard that’s already hit New Mexico, Colorado & Wyoming and is sweeping through the Midwest?
 Crazy.
-Well, here’s a great recipe to make and cook long and slow while you’re waiting out all that snow.
-Sweet & Sour Country Style Ribs.
+Well, here’s a great recipe to make and cook long and slow while you’re waiting out all that snow: Sweet & Sour Country Style Ribs.
+Of course, no need for a blizzard to make these.
+They’re super easy, absolutely delish and comfort food any time!

-Make your Sweet and Sour Country Style Ribs in the slow-cooker, in your Instant Pot slow cooker, or just lovingly braise them in the oven.
+Ya gotta love that you can make your Sweet and Sour Country Style Ribs in the slow-cooker, in your Instant Pot slow cooker, or just lovingly braise them in the oven.
 Add a vegetable of your choice and be sure to make mashed potatoes.
-Lots & lots of mashed potatoes for all those lovely juices.
+Lots & lots of mashed potatoes to go with all those lovely, saucy juices.

 - 3 1/2 to 4 pounds country-style pork ribs, separated into single ribs